Skip to Content

 A federal consistency determination is a state-level decision concerning federal actions that impact local coastal zones and would be an escalation of the Coastal Commission's efforts to require SpaceX to apply for a coastal development permit for commercial launches.

-Your News Channel reached out to the California Coastal Commission for comment and has not received a response.
+Your News Channel reached out to the California Coastal Commission for comment about the lawsuit. and have not received a response.

 Article Topic Follows: Santa Maria - Lompoc - North County